What to Expect When You Have an Extremely Premature Infant

 How many of these babies survive being born?

 The more premature the baby is, the lower the chances of survival are.
 Very few infants survive when they are born at 22 to 23 weeks of pregnancy.
-The table below shows the results of two studies with similar results.
+The table below shows estimates based on two sources.

 It's important to remember that research results are only general numbers.
 Everyone's case is different, and these numbers may not show what will happen in your baby's case.